cityofaustin/vision-zero/toolbox/archive/README.md

-# Toolbox
+# Toolbox archive

-This is a collection of scripts which have been written to serve a one-time or infrequent purpose.
-They are not intended to be run in an automated fashion and commonly would be used from the command line when needed.
-They will each have different parameters and possible environment variables which need to be set for the script to function as intended.
+This is a collection of scripts which have been written to serve a one-time or historical purpose.

 ## Contents